Compare speech-language pathology (SLP) online programs

 Speech-language pathology is a foundational area of study within the field of communication sciences and disorders (CSD).
 SLPs assess, diagnose, and treat communication and swallowing disorders in children and adults.
 An online master’s in speech pathology program prepares aspiring practitioners to pursue certification and licensure as speech-language pathologists.

 As a student in an online SLP program, you will learn to deliver life-changing support and care to individuals who live with autism, aphasia, language and literacy challenges, motor-speech disorders, and more.
 You will be able to practice in a variety of settings including public and private schools, rehabilitation facilities, hospitals, and nursing homes.

-Admission requirements for a master’s degree in speech pathology
+Admission requirements for speech pathology degrees online

 Both traditional and online SLP programs require a bachelor’s degree from a regionally accredited university to apply.
 While admissions requirements vary by university, common requirements include:

 Depending on the master's program, your application fee may be waived or reduced if you meet certain deadlines.
 Additionally, some programs do not require GRE scores.

 Online speech pathology master’s programs generally offer the same curriculum as their on-campus equivalents, meaning, you will earn the same degree as on-campus students.
 A typical speech-language pathology curriculum includes both academic and clinical coursework.

 Academic courses will explore graduate-level communication disorder topics such as aphasia, language and literacy disabilities, social communication development and disorder, speech sound disorders, and fluency disorders.
 If you do not hold a bachelor’s degree in communication sciences and disorders (CSD), most online SLP programs offer foundational courses to prepare you for graduate-level courses.